-Credit risk is the risk that if a counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's exposure to credit risk is equal to the carrying value of cash and cash equivalents and receivables.
-Receivables primarily comprised \$113,255 in sales tax recoverable due from the federal government of Canada and an advance of \$75,000 received subsequently.
-To minimize the credit risk, Commander deposits its cash and cash equivalents with a high credit-rating financial institution.
+Credit risk is the risk that one party to a financial instrument fails to meet its contractual obligations and causes the other party a financial loss.
+Financial instruments that potentially subject the Company to credit risk are the carrying values of cash and cash equivalents and receivables.
+To minimize the credit risk, the Company deposits its cash and cash equivalents with a high credit-rating financial institution.
+The Company's receivables primarily comprised \$11,502 in sales tax refundable from the government of Canada and \$24,825 funding advance from an optionee of the Company's Mexican project.